-Identity and access management (IAM) operations, from security to governance, require careful consideration, planning and execution to orchestrate them in unison with business objectives such as enhancing the customer experience (CX)
+Identity and access management (IAM) operations, from data security to governance, require careful consideration, planning and execution to orchestrate them in unison with business objectives such as enhancing the customer experience (CX)

-In a recent blog series, I help you set up a software factory for your world— Identity and Access Management operations.
+In a recent blog series, I help you set up a secure access software factory for your world— Identity and Access Management operations.
 Here, I’ll summarize the posts that have already been published and give you a preview of the last two posts, which are coming soon.

 Goal #1: Simplify Application Onboarding